 Mostly only the two parties are involved in OTC, but a Government based third party can also be involved to regulate the deal; for example, FINRA regulates the OTC market in the USA.
 Considering the restrictions on the listed deals, the hedgers and the speculators tend to reduce those terms and conditions to achieve their desired deal.

 The OTC options differ in platforms and assets since it is more of a private transaction between the buyer and a seller.
 During the exchanges, the options must clear out through the clearinghouse.
 Thus, the clearinghouse seems to play the role of the middle man in the process of trading.

 There are specific terms set considering the strike price and the expiration date of the deal.
 Since it is more of a private affair, the buyers and sellers can use a combination of the strike price and the expiration date, depending upon the interest of both parties.
 Some terms and conditions might be quite different from the usual ones of the trading realm.

 Since there is no disclosure of the deal from both parties, there is a high possibility that the parts of the contract are not honored by either of the parties.
 In this case, taking legal action might also get difficult.
 As a result, the traders might not enjoy the same level of protection as they did in the normal auction market.

 Since there are no third-party platforms involved in OTC trading, the only option to close an OTC deal is to create an offset transaction.
 As a result, the effects of the original trade are usually seen to get nullified due to the offset transaction.
 This point is a huge contrast to the trading norms of the normal auction market.

-The over the top market is a completely different sector of trading.
-Thus the risks of over-the-top trading are also quite different from those of over-the-top trading.
-Here are some of the major risks involved in over the top trading:
+The over-the-counter market is a completely different sector of trading.
+Thus the risks of over-the-counter trading are also quite different from those of normal online trading.
+Here are some of the major risks involved in over-the-counter trading: